• Skip to primary navigation

 Instructions

-• Preheat oven to 350 degrees Fahrenheit and line cupcake pan with liners.
+• Preheat oven to 350℉ (with the oven rack set in the middle of the oven) and line cupcake pan with liners.
 Set aside.

 • In a medium bowl, whisk (or sift) together the dry ingredients: cake flour, baking powder, and salt.
 Set aside.